scummvm/scummvm/backends/platform/atari/readme.txt

 - "Subtitles" as "Text and speech": this prevents any sampled speech to be mixed
-- all external audio files are deleted (typically *.wav); that way the mixer wont have anything to mix.
+- all external audio files are deleted (typically *.wav); that way the mixer won't have anything to mix.
 However beware, this is not allowed in every game!

 Sample rate
 ~~~~~~~~~~~